 Prepares students whose first language is not English but have good writing and speaking skills.
 You will learn the writing, reading, speaking, listening and study skills needed for BCIT full-time programs.
 The course covers essentials of business language skills.
+A grade of 50% in this course equals a "P" in English 12.
 Check with BCIT Admissions to find out the final grade that you need for the program you are planning to take.